golangci/golangci-lint-action/README.md

 (optional)

-Force the usage of the embedded problem matchers.
+Forces the usage of the embedded problem matchers.

 By default, the [problem matcher of Go (`actions/setup-go`)](https://github.com/actions/setup-go/blob/main/matchers.json) already handles the default golangci-lint output (`text`).

-Works only with `text` format (the golangci-lint default).
+Works only with the `text` format (the golangci-lint default).

 https://golangci-lint.run/usage/configuration/#output-configuration